Local Wally's BEST Napa Valley Wineries on Highway 29 | FREE Coupons | Napa Tourist Guide

 Fantastic Outdoor Tasting Area - Open Late - Picnic Area - Superb Wines

 I started visiting Alpha Omega Winery when they were still in the construction phase.
 But even with the jackhammers and power tools I knew that Alpha Omega was destined for greatness.
 The wines are consistently awesome, from sophisticated whites to big, bold and complex reds.
 The contemporary tasting room is friendly and inviting but the real attraction is the patio outside with the view of the impressive water fountains.
 Simply put, this is the spot to be at the end of the day.
-Picnic area is reserved for wine club members Fri-Sun but open to the public the rest of the time with a reservation.
-Top pick, one of my favorites!
+Picnic area is reserved for wine club members so forget about bringing in your own lunch.

 The story goes that Georges de Latour bought this winery for his wife in 1900 who exclaims “Quel beau lieu!” ("beautiful place") thus giving it their name.
 But soon a vine killing disease takes over Napa Valley that nearly wipes out the industry.
 Wife no longer happy.
 Georges not either.